• Skip to primary navigation

 This insanely tasty yum yum sauce recipe is like you'd find at a Japanese steakhouse, but it's simple to make at home with less than 10 minutes of prep time!
 It's really versatile and pairs with so many things.

 Love making bold dips and sauces in your own kitchen?
-Try my Cajun Remoulade Sauce Recipe.
+Try my Cajun Remoulade Sauce Recipe or Fish Taco Sauce.

 yum yum sauce in a small bowl with a drizzling spoonful of sauce